 Again surprise your opponent to disrupt his plans.

 Think to abandon your continent and instead invade his.
 This move will again disorient him, and he will be one step behind you and always have to respond to your movements.

 To take the initiative is many times the key to success because every time he must think about a new situation, about a counter and a new plan.

 Let them think they are in control

-In Risk aggressive players want to dominate and diplomacy won't help.
-Don't worry about such opponents because what really matters is who actually controls the game.
+In Risk aggressive players want to dominate, and diplomacy won't help.
+Don't worry about such opponents because what truly matters is who actually controls the game.